-- Your institutional leadership supports misinformation management activities. - Staff members are available and have the time and resources to carry out the suggested actions. - Your organization can identify misinformation that is circulating.
+- Your institutional leadership supports rumor management activities. - Staff members are available and have the time and resources to carry out the suggested actions. - Your organization can identify rumors that are circulating.

-Note: This playbook's recommended actions may help manage the spread of misinformation and the problems it creates but are unlikely to completely alleviate the concern.
+Note: This playbook's recommended actions may help manage the spread of rumors and the problems they creates but are unlikely to completely alleviate the concern.